TKasperczyk/messenger-rag/README.md

 ## How it works

 ```
-You: "that argument about veganism"
+You: "that argument about diet"
                 ↓
         [Embedding Model]
         Converts to 1024-dim vector